daemonraco/toobasic/docs/facilities.md

 	* http://www.example.com/?action=person_delete&id=123 to remove a specific person from your data base.

-* The third set of generated artifacts are an items representation for your table and also a factory for those representation.
+* The third set of generated artefacts are an items representation for your table and also a factory for those representations.
 This enables you to do something like this (for example, inside a controller):
 ```php
 <?php